-Spend your days out on the water, observing sharks, dolphins, penguins, seals and even whales, all whilst contributing to innovative shark conservation and eco-tourism measures.
-Get to know this often misunderstood creature, and help to change general perception.
+South Africa is home to the amazing Marine Big 5 – sharks, whales, dolphin, penguins and seals – and their existence is under threat.
+Spend your days out on the water, observing marine life, all whilst contributing to innovative shark conservation and eco-tourism measures.
+Help out at a penguin rescue centre and with beach clean ups to improve the damaged marine world.
 And if that’s not enough, why not tick something off the bucket list and go cage diving with sharks too?

 Join Oyster’s well respected youth center project in Brazil, Latin America’s largest and most extrovert nation and learn Portuguese.
 An immensely enjoyable volunteer position participating and helping in youth center activities ranging from cooking, dance and conversational English.
 Oyster seek volunteers who are motivated, selfless and willing to get involved for this challenging but fulfilling project.